 Energy drinks are not for everyone, but it is folly to assume that no one can benefit from them.
 For one thing, there are far too many products marketed as “energy drinks” to assume they are all good or all bad.

-About the Energy Drink Guide
+My Book – THE Energy Drink Guide

 Since 2003, I’ve collected research on energy drinks and supplements, while also collecting and assessing hundreds of energy drink products from New Zealand, Mexico, Germany, the United States and the United Kingdom.